Rhodri Jeffreys-Jones: Research and publications

 Jeffreys-Jones began his scholarly pursuits examining the issue of violence in American industry during the Progressive Era, including the use of private detective agencies in labor disputes.
 Building on his work involving private detectives who collected intelligence for big business, Jeffreys-Jones then shifted his focus during the late 1970s to examine American secret intelligence, a time when the field began to blossom with the release of historical records and revelations of American intelligence agencies' activities.
-Jeffreys-Jones published an historical survey examining the development of American intelligence from the establishment of the Secret Service in the 19th Century to the CIA in the 20th.
+Jeffreys-Jones published an historical survey examining the development of American intelligence from the establishment of the Secret Service in the 19th century to the CIA in the 20th.
 This was followed by one of the first academic histories of the CIA at a time when most studies were undocumented, a book examining American intelligence and exaggeration, and a history of the FBI in which Jeffreys-Jones traced its origins to the 19th century and the federal government's pursuit of the Ku Klux Klan.

 More recent books by Jeffreys-Jones traced the history of British-American intelligence cooperation and the recent rise of European Union intelligence, and analyzed the achievements of the American left since 1900.
 The latter book was the winner of the Neustadt Prize for the best British book on American politics published in 2013.
 His next two books were about the history of surveillance in the US and the UK, and about the 1938 Nazi spy ring in America.
-His latest work, A Question of Standing, brings the history of the CIA up to 2022, making a case for the importance of analysts.
-According to Mark White in BBC History Magazine (1 September 2022), it has ‘a perspective that is both balanced and compelling’.
+A further recent work, A Question of Standing, brings the history of the CIA up to 2022, making a case for the importance of analysts.
+According to Lawrence D. Freedman in "Foreign Affairs" (November/December 2022), the book "provides a concise, informed, and thoughtful history of the agency."
+He has recently updated his history of the FBI in a Turkish edition, and published a book on Allan Pinkerton and his legacy.